 And since the artistic style is in line with Disney artwork, it seems natural that kids would be drawn towards it.

-But there’s always more colorful and obscure illustrative covers like Tokyo on Foot by Florent Chavouet.
+There are always more colorful and obscure illustrative covers like Tokyo on Foot by Florent Chavouet.

 This might be one of my favorite covers just for the theme and art style alone.
 It has a rough adventurous look to the design, but it also feels natural to a typical Japanese neighborhood.